-- the work of the internal auditor; - the work of the external auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor:

+- the work of the external auditors;

+- the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Trust Board and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Governors on 27 November 2019 and signed on their behalf
+Approved by order of the members of the Board of Trustees on 2 December 2020 and signed on their behalf by: